 How is a Cruise Ship Injury Case Different from a Car Accident Case?

 There are too many differences to list them here.
 However, I want to discuss one big difference.

 Cruise ship adjusters are tough to get a response from.
 They are typically bad at responding to emails, letters or phone calls.

 Even though those auto insurers make offers for less than the injury claim is worth, there is one positive aspect.
 Claims adjusters from those car insurance companies are much easier to speak with than cruise ship adjusters.

+Want to see some of my injury settlements?
 Here are some of my personal injury settlements.

 Want to Learn more about Carnival Cruise Line Accident Claims?

 Check out these 8 must see articles:

 - Carnival Cruise Slip and Fall Accident Claims

 - Carnival Cruise Passenger Gets $2,998,155 for 6 Knee Surgeries from Slip and Fall